VismaConsulting-SWE/cis-for-developers/README.md

 ## Python version

-Best practise is to use python shipped with the CIS-server package but it works with already installed Python 3.*
+Best practise is to use Python 3.* shipped with the CIS-server package, but it works with an already installed Python 3.*

 ### To use CIS Python 3.*